cadebrown/ezc/docs/README.md

 ## What is EZC?

-EZC is programming language meant to enable fast calculations of multiprecision floats, but with loose syntax, and without memory management.
+EZC is programming language meant to enable fast calculations of multiprecision floats, but with RPN syntax, and without memory management.

 It is sort of like a calculator language, but with for, if, function definitions, and more advanced features.